isomerpages/sndgo-snt/_working-adults/Tech Webinars for Adults.md

 ![webinar on benefits of technology for SMEs in e-commerce and retail](/images/May%202023/wa_29%20may.png)

-<div class="header" style="font-size:18px"><b>Discover the Science and Tech Behind Our City in Nature</b></div><br>What does it take to realise our City in Nature vision?
-In this webinar, find out how NParks harnesses the power of science and technology and how the community can play a part!
-Come hear fascinating stories about the tech used in caring for our trees and biodiversity. <a href="https://go.gov.sg/nparks-sustech" target="_blank"><br>Sign up now!</a>
+<div class="header" style="font-size:18px"><b>Retail and E-Commerce: Innovating with Technology</b></div><br>With the advent of E-Commerce, how are traditional brick-and-mortar stores innovating to improve their operations and customer solutions?
+Come hear from partners of UOB about digital innovations in the retail space, such as revolutionising Point-of-Sale (POS) to improve operational efficiency and sales. <a href="https://go.gov.sg/nparks-sustech" target="_blank"><br>Sign up now!</a>
 </div></div></div>